A message to men who carry the weight of emptiness in silence

 Men who work with me often value that:

-- The work respects your pace and autonomy
+- our journey together respects your pace and autonomy

 This is not about losing who you are.